Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

     ![create repository](./assets/uploadS6.png)

     a.
-You may change the project visibility to private, so that only you or project collaborators can view the project.
+You may change the project visibility to private, so that only you and your project collaborators can view the project.

     b.
 All other settings can be left as default.